Note: All spoilers are unmarked.

 - Nice Girl: She is unquestionably one of the sweetest, friendliest characters in the story, at times bordering on Extreme Doormat... though she will speak her mind when Alex goes too far and demonstrates that she shouldn't be pushed too far.

 - Romantic Two-Girl Friendship: With Alex.
+And Anna would really like to take it further than just "friendship."

 - Tomboy and Girly Girl: The Girly-Girl to Alex's Tomboy.
 Word of God says that while Anna isn't exceptionally girly, she's much girlier than Alexandra.